ecn310/course-project-tariffs/team_contract.md

 **Goals: What are our team goals for this project?
 What do we want to accomplish?
 What skills do we want to develop or refine?**
 - We aim to evenly divide clear roles between the team
 - Communicate questions/tasks over text/in meetings
-- Meet 5pm every Tuesday/Sunday (may change as project develops) Both In person meetings & Zoom
+- Meet 8pm every Wednesday online and 5pm on Sundays (may change as project develops) Both In person meetings & Zoom
 - In person meetings: estbalishing roles/tasks, share what we've been working on
 - Online meetings: checking in on progress/questions